praveenchaganti20/aws-devops-zero-to-hero/day-6/README.md

 # Route53

-It seems like there might be a typo in your query.
-It's possible you meant "AWS Route 53" instead of "Route 63".
+.
 AWS Route 53 is a highly available and scalable cloud Domain Name System (DNS) web service provided by Amazon Web Services.
 Here's some information you can share in an interview about AWS Route 53:

 DNS Service: Route 53 is primarily a DNS service.
 It translates domain names like www.example.com into IP addresses like 192.0.2.1.